ouvroir/icofom2021/src/publications/icofom2021-vivian-horta.md

-through his search for the reconstruction of his indigenous memory, through which he sees a parallel between the Guarani-Kaiowás and the Krenaks, their ancestors, since both peoples passed through a kind of "expropriation" of their land.
+through his search for the reconstruction of his indigenous memory, through which he sees a parallel between the Guarani-Kaiowás and the Krenaks, their ancestors, since both peoples passed through a kind of “expropriation” of their land.
 Both in Minas Gerais - in the case of the Krenaks - and in Mato Grosso do Sul - in the case of the Guarani-Kaiowás
-- a land division took place and ended up "pushing" the indigenous people to reserves that, according to the artist, were nothing more than "manpower reserves" (Ellwanger, 2016, p.
+- a land division took place and ended up “pushing” the indigenous people to reserves that, according to the artist, were nothing more than “manpower reserves” (Ellwanger, 2016, p.
 174).

-In 2012, Nazareth finally got in touch with the indigenous people of Mato Grosso do Sul, where he stayed overnight, in order to learn to pray "for the world not to end" (Ellwanger, 2016, p.
+In 2012, Nazareth finally got in touch with the indigenous people of Mato Grosso do Sul, where he stayed overnight, in order to learn to pray “for the world not to end” (Ellwanger, 2016, p.
 175).
 There, he is in charge of writing the history of the Kaiowá people, including the death of the chief Nísio Gomes, murdered in 2011, after leading the repossession of a territory, challenging the local agro-business.